joreilly86/Engineering-Fundamentals/Pandas/ReadMe.md

 # #027 - Data Structures for Civil/Structural Engineers: Pandas 101

-# Python for Engineering Examples
+# 🐍 Python for Engineering Examples

 This repository contains Python scripts that demonstrate the power of pandas for handling and analyzing engineering data.
 These examples are part of the Flocode Engineering Insights newsletter and serve as practical tutorials for applying Python in various engineering contexts.

 ## Overview of Examples

+### Case Study 1: Structural Health Monitoring
+This example is narrative and included in the newsletter.
+No code for this one.
+This example will be covered in [flocodes courses](flocode.dev/courses)

 ### Case Study 2: Analyzing Flow Data
 This script utilizes pandas to import, process, and analyze river flow data from a CSV file.
 Key operations include: